 All children should have pumps, black shorts, and a white T-shirt which are kept in a PE bag.
 Again all items should be clearly named so that your child is not upset by the loss of their PE kit.

 In line with Blackburn with Darwen’s policy, pupils taking part PE in the hall must wear pumps (not trainers) or go bare footed and all jewellery, watches and ear-rings removed.
 Trainers may be worn for outside P.E. lessons only.
 A child who has newly pierced ears must cover the studs with a plaster brought from home.
 This will be permitted for a maximum of six weeks.
 We encourage children who are having their ears pierced to have it done at the start of the six week summer holiday.

 Swimming lessons are provided by the Local Education Authority as part of the curriculum.
-Children in Year 3 attend the swimming baths for a half hour session each week and our aim is to ensure that all pupils are able to swim before they move to their high schools.
+In order to develop water confidence children start swimming during the Summer Term in Year 2 and continue throughout Year 3.
+Children attend the swimming baths for a half hour session each week and our aim is to ensure that all pupils are able to swim before they move to their high schools.
 Please make sure that your child has a swimming costume.
 Pupils must wear a swimming cap.

 ACTIVITIES OUTSIDE SCHOOL HOURS

 Such activities may vary from year to year.
-At present they include ECO club, homework club, and multisports.
+At present they include Mathletics Club, Gardening Club, and Mission Impossible Club, Cookery Club and Choir.
 It is possible that day trips, or visits for the older children requiring residence away from home for a few days, may be organised.